syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ## Drag Provider Style

-DragProviders are those that appear while dragging a window.
-It allows you to drag the window to the left, right, top and bottom using the respective drag providers.
+DragProviders are appear while dragging a window.
 DragProviders are displayed for providing options to dock the floatwindow while dragging and this drag provider button templates can be changed by the following templates.

 ### BottomDragProvider